darelabs/slate/source/index.html.md

-invoice_id | Y | Provide a unique invoice ID for each request. total | Y | Indicate the amount being requested in GHS pymt_instrument | Y | Specify the mobile money number for which payment is being requested extra_wallet_issuer_hint | Y | Must either be mtn, airtel or tigo depending on customer's wallet extra_* | N | You can provide many other parameters which iPay will store for you.
+invoice_id | Y | Provide a unique invoice ID for each request. total | Y | Indicate the amount being requested in GHS pymt_instrument | Y | Specify the mobile money number for which payment is being requested extra_wallet_issuer_hint | Y | Must either be mtn, airtel or tigo depending on customer's wallet.
+If you have been enabled for VISA/MASTERCARD requests, then you can also pass visa_mastercard.
+Kindly note for VISA/MASTERCARD requests pymt_instrument must be 00000000 extra_* | N | You can provide many other parameters which iPay will store for you.
 These are returned when you check the status of an invoice.
 This feature is useful for storing extra data that has meaning for your application